 PRODUCTION AND CONCENTRATION

 Ozone generation is the amount of ozone produced over time, measured in grams per hour.
 Ozone concentration is the amount of ozone in volume, measured in grams per cubic meter or percentage by weight.
 Before buying an ozone generator, it is essential to understand this and request a performance chart.
-For example, let’s compare two units, the first and an air-feed ozone generator that produces 1g/h of ozone from 6 LPM of air and an oxygen feed generator that creates 5 g/h from 0.5 LPM of oxygen.
+For example, let’s compare two units, the first and an air-feed ozone generator that produces 1 g/h of ozone from 6 LPM of air, and the second unit an oxygen-feed generator that creates 5 g/h from 0.5 LPM of oxygen.
 Now let’s look at those numbers.
 For example, the concentration.
 Imagine running this unit for 1 hr.
 The air-feed generator will give you 1 gr of ozone dissolved in about 360 liters.
 The oxygen unit will deliver 5 gr in only 30 liters.
 And that is the most significant difference.

 Many applications require ozone dissolved in water.
 The solubility efficiency depends on factors such as temperature pressure and concentration.
 So, the amount of ozone that you can dissolve in liquids is directly proportional to ozone concentration.